andrewferrier/fzf-z/README.md

    defaults to 50.
 If you don't want those to be shown, simply set this to `0`.

-1. Recently used dirs, as provided by the `z` command from the z plugin (the original purpose of this plugin).
+1. Recently used dirs.
+By default, these are provided by the `z` command from the z plugin (the original purpose of this plugin).
 The order shown is the order given by `z -l`.
+However, if you want to use `fasd` instead, set `FZFZ_RECENT_DIRS_TOOL` to `fasd`.

 1. All subdirectories in all directories listed in the FZFZ_EXTRA_DIRS environment variables.
 These directories are space-separated, so for